Lembeh - North Sulawesi

 Is the site of an old lava flow, hence the name, which literally means burnt rock.

-around 10 metres deep and about 50 metres across is visited at sunset to see the colourful Mandarin fish mating!
+This shallow site of around 10 metres deep and about 50 metres across is visited at sunset to see the colourful Mandarin fish mating!

-the Blue ringed Octopus at this beautiful tranquil dive site which is also a good spot for snorkeling.
+There are regular sightings of the Blue ringed Octopus at this beautiful tranquil dive site which is also a good spot for snorkeling.